jundalisay/superb/content/en/maharlika/laws/bbl/article-16.md

 Section 4.
 Effectivity Clause

-This Basic Law shall take effect fifteen (15) days following its complete publication in at least two (2) national newspapers of general circulation and one (1) local newspaper of general circulation in the autonomous region.
+This Basic Law shall take effect 15 days following its complete publication in at least 2 national newspapers and 1 local newspaper in the Bangsamoro.

 Section 5.
 Abolition of the ARMM

-Upon the ratification of this Basic Law, the Bangsamoro shall be deemed established, and the ARMM shall be deemed abolished.
+The ratification of this Basic Law abolishes the ARMM.